NobodysNightmare/mastr2gpx/README.md

 a solar park on the map, but the data didn't align (wrong panel orientation, too few panels).

 So make sure to perform some sanity checks before using the data on OSM.

-## Filtering data

-This first iteration of the tool allows to filter data based on the postal code by changing the source code.
-The filtering still needs to be extracted into a command-line parameter like many other things and filtering based on a bounding box might make sense if private installations should be mapped as well.
-As far as I can tell, postal codes are not in the data set when the operator of the generator is a natural person.

 ## Disclaimer & Acknowledgement